 Fast-forwarding to today and after several successful, international clinical trials, Shockwave intravascular lithotripsy (IVL) is now available as a PCI to safely and successfully treat patients with moderate-to-severe CAC.

 The device is composed of a fine 0.014-inch guidewire with an array of lithotripsy emitters enclosed in an integrated balloon.
-This enables clinicians to use the same minimally invasive technique as balloon angioplasty to get directly to the site of calcified lesions and transmit the sonic pressure waves to the blood vessel wall, to fracture calcium.
+This enables clinicians to use the same minimally invasive technique as balloon angioplasty to get directly to the site of calcified lesions and transmit the sonic pressure waves to the blood vessel wall, to fracture calcium and make the arteries easier to dilate.

 Consultant cardiologist, Professor of cardiology